xL1fer/APScavenge/APAgent/README.md

 ## Running manually

-It is recommended to use a python virtual environment when running this module manually.
+It is recommended to use a Python virtual environment when running this module manually.
 The venv can be created at the root directory ```"APScavenge/"```.
 This should be used during development.

 With the virtual environment created and started, you just need to run the command ``sudo flask --app resolver run --host=0.0.0.0`` (be sure to be in the same directory as ``resolver.py``) to start the agent.

 ## Required Packages

-The following python packages are required to run the APAgent module:
+The following Python packages are required to run the APAgent module:

 ```
 pip install python-dotenv